-As part of our overall development strategy, we are evaluating and developing the SC route of administration to optimize the delivery of bel-sar to the choroid where the tumor is located.
+Phase 2 Suprachoroidal Study: We also evaluated and developed the SC route of administration to optimize the delivery of bel-sar directly to the choroid where the tumor is located.
 The suprachoroidal space, or SCS, is a potential space bound between the external surface of the choroid and the internal surface of the sclera and encompasses the full circumference of the posterior segment of the eye.
+(ClinicalTrials.gov ID: NCT04417530)

-Figure 6.
-Suprachoroidal administration with SCS MicroinjectorTM.
+Figure 5.
+SC Administration with SCS MicroinjectorTM.